MSc Specialist Degrees

 Applicants who want to become a specialist in a particular area of computing and who want to take a first crucial training step towards that goal are the natural target for this course.
 The expectation of graduates is that this course enables them to have rewarding careers as specialist in an area of Computing.

-Each specialism has a flexible mix of breadth and depth, consisting of two or three compulsory modules as well as choices from a selection of core and optional modules.
-A compact overview of the modules offered on each degree can be found following the link on the right.
+Each specialism has a flexible mix of breadth and depth, consisting of compulsory modules, selective specialised modules as well as choices from a wider selection of topics.

 This course is also a suitable preparation for PhD studies.